stormasm/spanish/verbs/ella/listlearn.md

 - a. to finish
 Quién acabó la leche ?
 Who finished the milk?
 - b. to use up
 Deberíamos acabar estas sobras en vez de cocinar hoy.
 We should use up these leftovers rather than cook today.

 intransitive verb

 3. (to come to an end)
 - a. to end
-Te llamaré después de que acabe la película.I'll call you after the movie ends.
+Te llamaré después de que acabe la película.
+I'll call you after the movie ends.
 - b. to be over
-Ya descansaremos cuando acabe el proyecto.We can rest when the project is over.
+Ya descansaremos cuando acabe el proyecto.
+We can rest when the project is over.
 - c. to be done
+Acabaremos cuando acabemos.
-Acabaremos cuando acabemos.We'll be done when we're done.
+We'll be done when we're done.

 4. (colloquial) (to achieve sexual climax) (Latin America)
 a. come (colloquial)